Brevis: The Infinite Compute Layer

 The Brevis Thesis: The Infinite Compute Layer

-Aligned with the Ethereum scaling roadmap and the broader shift toward ZK-based verification, Brevis converts scalability from a design constraint into an economic function.
-Positioned at the convergence of verifiable computing, DeFi, and AI, it forms the foundational layer of a trustless, scalable, and provably correct digital economy.
+Aligned with Ethereum’s scaling roadmap and the broader shift toward proof-based computation, Brevis reframes scalability as an economic primitive rather than a design constraint.
+Positioned at the intersection of verifiable computing, DeFi, and AI, it serves as the foundational layer for a trustless, scalable, and provably correct digital economy.

 Report Overview